MarcialRosales/concourse-workshop/basicPipeline.md

 ## <a name="bonus"></a> Bonus lab - Execute tasks in parallel

-Rather than having a single produce-greeting we have produce-header, produce-body, and produce-tail tasks.
+Rather than having a single `produce-greeting` job we could have 3: `produce-header`, `produce-body`, and `produce-tail` tasks.
 We want to execute them in parallel and then take the artifacts produced by each one of them to produce a final greeting message.

-We use the [aggregate](https://concourse.ci/aggregate-step.html) step and place all the tasks we want to execute in parallel.
+To execute the tasks in pararell, we place them within an [aggregate](https://concourse.ci/aggregate-step.html).
 It is up to Concourse to decide the order and the parallelism.
-The guarantees are that only when all tasks within the aggregate have successfully completed, it continues with the build plan.
+Only when all tasks within an aggregate have successfully completed, Concourse continues with the build plan.
 If any task failed, the entire aggregate is considered to have failed.

 ```YAML
 ---